RMF accessibility percolation on oriented graphs: Abstract

 \section{Abstract}

 Accessibility percolation is a new type of percolation problem inspired by evolutionary biology: a random number, called its fitness, is assigned to each vertex of a graph, then a path in the graph is accessible if fitnesses are strictly increasing through it.
-In the Rough Mount Fuji (RMF) model the fitness function is defined on the graph as $\omega(v)=\eta(v)+c\cdot d(v)$, where $c$ is a positive number called the drift, $d$ is the distance to the source of the graph and $\eta(v)$ are i.i.d. random variables.
-In this paper, we determine values of $c$ for having RMF accessibility percolation on four families of graphs: the hypercube, the n-ary trees, the regular trees, and the two-dimensional lattices $\Zd$ and $\Zda$.
+In the Rough Mount Fuji (RMF) model the fitness function is defined on the graph as $\omega(v)=\eta(v)+\theta\cdot d(v)$, where $\theta$ is a positive number called the drift, $d$ is the distance to the source of the graph and $\eta(v)$ are i.i.d. random variables.
+In this paper we determine values of $\theta$ for having RMF accessibility percolation on the hypercube and the two-dimensional lattices $\Zd$ and $\Zda$.